 As we noted earlier, Suboxone is a medication that is also used to treat opioid addiction and it contains a mixture of buprenorphine and naloxone.
 Unlike Subutex, it is suitable for long-term use but like Subutex, Suboxone can be addictive.
 Coming off Suboxone cold turkey will cause you to experience withdrawal effects.
 The severity and duration of the symptoms will vary depending on how long you used the drug and how much you took.

 - Fever and chills

 - Muscle and body aches

 - Problems concentrating

 Most of the physical symptoms are experienced within the first 72 hours and withdrawal symptoms are generally at their worst during this period.
 Physical Suboxone withdrawals usually go away after a month but psychological symptoms can continue for several months.

 As the first week progresses, people usually experience aches and pains, insomnia, and mood swings.
 Depression is the most significant symptom after the second week.
 Even after a month, individuals are often still experiencing depression and intense cravings.
 This is when the risk of relapse is at its highest.

-Manage Your Withdrawal Symptoms with Help from Divine Detox
+Manage Your Withdrawal Comfortably at Divine Detox

 If you are recovering from an opioid addiction, you may have been given Subutex or Suboxone to help relieve your withdrawal symptoms.
 Maybe you’ve been using these drugs recreationally and things have spiraled out of control.
 In either case, you need to seek help.
 Instead of quitting abruptly, reach out to our top-rated addiction treatment facility to find out how you can become opioid-free.